LaunchCode-Education-Archived/csharp-web-development/src/chapters/orm-intro/exercises.rst

 ----------------------------------

 With the two steps completed above, you now need to add a new migration and update your database.
-You should now see a new table in your database!
+You should see a new table in your database!

 The ``EventCategoryController`` Class
 -------------------------------------